Ömer Halis Bıyıktay

 Ömer Halis Bıyıktay (1883; Erzincan - December 25, 1939; Istanbul) was an officer of the Ottoman Army and a general of the Turkish Army.
 During the Turkish War of Independence, he played a major role in the Turkish–Armenian War where he led his forces and captured huge territories from the Armenians.

+The 23rd Division was officially reconstituted in 1920 under the command of then-Binbaşı (Major) Ömer Halis Bıyıktay.

+His other posts included being on the staff of the Iraq Area Command, Chief of Staff of the 6th Division, Chief of Staff of the 52nd Division, Staff of Euphrates Group, Deputy chief of the 1st division of the Seventh Army, Chief of Staff of the XX Corps, 172nd Regiment - 172nd Infantry Regiment, 23rd Division, Chief of division of Army of the Ministry of National Defence, Vice undersecretary of the Ministry of National Defence, Undersecretary of Ground Forces of the Ministry of National Defence, 3rd Division, Chief of Military Training of the Ministry of National Defence, Istanbul Command.